patricktcoakley/gdvm/README.md

 **fgvm**, a ***friendly*** **Godot version manager**.

+> [!IMPORTANT]
+> This project was previously known as `gdvm`, but as of 2.0 has now been renamed to `fgvm`.
+Most users won't be significantly impacted,
+> but some changes were breaking and will require users to switch over to `fgvm`; please see [this section](#migrating-from-gdvm) for information on how to migrate.

 ## Introduction

 fgvm is a friendly Godot version manager that lets users install and manage multiple versions of Godot with ease.
 It uses a hybrid CLI/TUI design, meaning that in certain places where it makes sense